The apply function template

 returns or exits via exception, any internal locks acquired for this

-call to apply
+call to apply are

-released prior to control leaving apply
+released prior to control leaving apply.

-Any exception throw by f
+Any exception throw by f.

-if any of the locks
+std::system_error if any of the locks

 could not be acquired.